Zarafa (film): Plot

 Hassan, Maki, Malaterre, and the surviving cow eventually reach Paris.
 The cynical King Charles accepts the gift but refuses to help the Pasha.
 Zarafa is shut away in the city zoo, and Maki stays firm about returning the giraffe to her home.
 Moreno kidnaps him and forces him to work in his household.
 Hassan is ashamed that he had failed his mission and mortified to have lost Maki, so he sinks into despair and alcohol.
 As several years pass, Zarafa's appearance causes "giraffe mania" and she grows up.
-Maki finds himself at zoo with Soula.
+Maki finds himself at the zoo with Soula.
 King Charles is receiving a new hippopotamus, and, remembering an experience he had with one before meeting Hassan, Maki tells Soula to hold up her parasol.
 Maki does the same and the hippo squirts a colossal pile of dung onto King Charles and his subjects, giving the children enough time to make a getaway.
 They manage to find Malaterre and Maki plans to escape with Zarafa in the hot air balloon.
 The trio locate Hassan, but the nomad is unable to help them, since he has become an alcoholic.
 They rush to free Zarafa, but now she is too large to fit into the balloon.
 Maki realizes that he must give up Zarafa and escape with Soula.
 Moreno appears and prepares to kill Maki, but Hassan steps in to protect them and is shot.
 Aided by Malaterre, Maki and Soula escape in the balloon.
 Moreno gives chase, but the two friends bite him and he falls off the basket and into an enclosure where he is devoured by a polar bear.
 Maki and Soula return home, marry, and found a flourishing new village.
 Hassan, treated at the hospital, survives his wounds and falls in love with Bouboulina.

 As it turns out, the storyteller is actually Maki himself.